Advice and instructions

 All applicants must pass a written entrance examination unless it has been waived for them.
-The applicants will receive an electronic invitation before the entrance examination.
+The applicants can find information in the e-application.

 The entrance examinations for Bachelor’s studies at the Faculty of Science of Masaryk University differ according to the individual programmes.

 Most programmes require only passing the Study Prerequisites Test (TSP), but some programmes combine the TSP with a specialised test (ST).
 For some selected programmes, there is a choice between TSP or ST, or both.
 If both these tests are chosen, each test will be evaluated separately and the better result will count.
 For detailed information on the entrance examination, please refer to the individual programmes.